dimensionalpocket/aa-rectangle-js/README.md

 ## Features

-* Hierarchy: add boxes inside boxes;
+* Hierarchy: add boxes inside boxes
-* Horizontal and vertical flipping;
+* Horizontal and vertical flipping
-* Translation along X or Y axis;
+* Translation along X or Y axis
-* Global positioning based on all of the above.
+* Global positioning based on all of the above

 ### What about Rotation?